ClimateWatch-Vizzuality/south-africa-platform/README.md

 ## Router

-We prefer to use a router redux library to handle the router state easily instead of the `withRouter` HOC with a lot of performance issues, so
+Interesting [read](https://github.com/faceyspacey/redux-first-router#motivation---what-routing-in-redux-is-meant-to-be) about motivation to use it.

+- Routes are defined as another reducer
+- Navigation are just actions
+- You can grab the piece of state from the url that you need in any component
+- Seamless code splitting using [react-universal-component](https://github.com/faceyspacey/react-universal-component)
-- routes are defined as a data-structure instead of using `jsx` inside the `routes.js` file.
+- Routes are defined as a data-structure instead of using `jsx` inside the `routes.js` file.
 - All of the router data will be located in the `location` store.

 ## Modules